profiili/acnh/README.md

 That's what you're here for, right?
 * <a href="available-diy.txt">Available DIY here</a>
 * <a href="available-fossils.txt">Available fossils here</a>
-* Available furniture (soon)
+* Available furniture

 Fossils are intended for players who may be missing just one or few fossils.
 Simply put: **If you don't have it, you can have it.
-Fossils are not for you to sell**.
+Fossils are not for resale**.

 # Réunion info
-The island name is a reference to the podcast Hello Internet.
+The island name is a reference to the podcast Hello Internet, and is not related to any country I'm from or language I speak.

 Stars: 4